Increasing adoptee wellbeing by providing spaces to connect in person and online.

 Hi, I’m Gilli and I’ve been the Northern end of How to be Adopted for a couple of years now.

+I was adopted in 1962 at 8 weeks old.
 My journey to overcome the impacts of adoption has been life-long.
 There’s been lots of reading, many workshops, therapy, retreats, training courses and spiritual practice that have all helped to varying degrees, but it wasn’t until I finally faced the subject of the adoption monster that any progress was made.
 There remains a nervous system set on high alert, much regret, missed opportunities and arrival at a place when I could even think of having my own family – far too late.

 Having worked as a training consultant in personal development and working as a coach, I am finally doing what I always wanted to - and Psychotherapy will be my work until I retire now.
 This background has enabled me to support adoptees and it feels wonderful to be running adoptee meetings and events and working for a brighter future for the next generation.